umd-byob/presentations/2015/0310-Hombrew-at-BYOB/README.md

 Installing software using Homebrew is incredibly simple, as easy as typing `brew install wget`.
 If Homebrew needs to install dependencies it should prompt you to verify installation of those.

-You will may not know the exact format of the name needed to install your favorite software (although it is usually pretty simple!) so you can easily search all the base or installed Homebrew recipes using the `brew search` function.
+You will may not know the exact format of the name needed to install your favorite software (although it is usually pretty simple!) so you can easily search all the base or installed Homebrew formulas using the `brew search` function.

 ```bash
 $ brew search mysql